Just a Quirk of Geography

 Ellington

-There are two towns in Connecticut that border 8 other Connecticut towns.
-One is Shelton, though several of its border towns are “across” the Housatonic River.
-Shelton’s border towns are Monroe, Oxford, Seymour, Derby, Orange, Milford, Stratford, and Trumbull.
+There are two towns in Connecticut that border eight other Connecticut towns where land touches land: Washington and Ellington.
+Another town that borders eight is Shelton, though several of its border towns are across the Housatonic River.
+The king of Connecticut town border towns is Glastonbury with 10… but again, several are across the Connecticut River.

 Why write a CTMQ page about this?
 And not the town that borders only one Connecticut town (Greenwich)?
 Or the one that borders only two?
 (Thompson?)
 I don’t know.
-There’s not a whole heckuva lot going on up in Ellington, and as a geography/map nerd, I rather enjoy this sort of thing.
+(I did write about the one that looks like a wallaby and the one that looks like Alabama at least.)
+I guess since there’s not a whole heckuva lot going on up in Ellington, and as a geography/map nerd, I rather enjoy this sort of thing.

-And since you just read down to this sentence, I’m guessing you do too.
+And since you’ve read down to this sentence, I’m guessing you do too.
 At least a little bit?
 And perhaps you’d like to know why Ellington is shaped so oddly?
-Okay, I’ll give you that too at bottom.
+Just a sec.
+In the meantime, here are the eight Ellington border towns:

-Answer: Enfield, Somers, Stafford, Willington, Tolland, Vernon, South Windsor, East Windsor.
-Nailed it.
+Enfield, Somers, Stafford, Willington, Tolland, Vernon, South Windsor, and East Windsor.

 Anyone looking at Ellington would wonder about its shape.
 Most would guess there was some sort of concession made in the early days and that Ellington wanted access to the Willimantic River.
 All of that is more or less true, as you can read in my truncated version of Dorothy B. Cohen’s explanation from her book, Ellington Chronicles of Change.